Do you need to travel in 2021?

 2. Check COVID-19 Restrictions

 Prior to traveling, check COVID-19 restrictions in the state you’re traveling to and your home state.
 Many states are now requiring mandatory quarantine or testing for travelers from out of state.
+Meanwhile, many international destinations require proof of a negative COVID test prior to entry.
+A Seattle PCR test for travel can provide same-day answers and documentation so you can avoid travel disruptions.
 Make sure to take these requirements into account when making your travel plans.
 That may mean additional time on your trip to account for quarantine days, or additional time off work to quarantine once you return.

 3. Travel by Car if Possible